Roscode/mealthyme/README.md

 2. Application/Developers
 3. DB Admins

-### Use cases
+### User stories

+#### Add Stuff to pantry

+* create food for each type of item in the real pantry
+* create a food items for each item in the real pantry
+    * User inputs price when possible, we'll deal with that later
+    * amounts are tough, converting between weights and volumes frequently, for now the user will just input when they are low/out of something
+* created food items are automatically added to the pantry
+* combine different items of the same food type

+#### Recipe/Meal Creation

+* A user can manually create a recipe
+    * User creates food for items in the recipe
+    * User creates the recipe
+    * a compilation food and amounts
+    * directions, time serving size etc.
+* Or they can search the api
+    * search by different concepts (cuisine, nutrition maybe, food contents, diet)
+* either way add recipes to a meal
+* save the meal

+#### Plan a meal

-* Plan a meal
+* choose a date to make the meal
-    1. The user queries the app for Recipes
-    2. The user selects a recipe (or more than one), and a meal/time slot
-    3. The app adds the meal to the user's plan
+* The necessary ingredients which are not in your pantry are added to your shopping list

-* Go grocery shopping
+#### Go shopping

-    1. The user queries the app for a shopping list for
+* display the shopping list
-    2. The app provides a list of items to purchase in order to fill the pantry for the most future meals using the least cost (and possibly optimize other metrics in future version).
-    3. The user informs the app what was purchased and for how much and the app updates the pantry accordingly
-        * This step could be tedious, we may want to look into grocery store APIs or receipt reading libraries if either of those exist
+* check off items as you go for convenience
+* afterwards, you input prices for everything (optional) and amounts (maybe)
+* those things are added to your pantry
+* items are removed from shopping list

+#### Make a meal

-* Cook a meal
+* Select a meal as to be prepared
-    1. The user selects a meal to make either from the plan or a list of recipes in the case of unplanned meals
-    2. The app provides the recipe(s) and directions (or a link thereto) for the meal
+* Gives you the directions or a link or whatever
-    3. The user informs the app the meal is completed and optionally enters any extra ingredients used (in case of spillage and such)
+* when you mark as made it asks if you are out of any of the items
+    * if so remove from pantry

+#### Have a snack

-    4. The app records the food items used and updates the pantry accordingly
+* Remove specific items from the pantry
+* They were eaten or went bad or something

 ### Choice of database

-We will use a relational database system for this project, most likely MySQL.
+We will use MySQL.

 ### Software, Apps, Languages, Libraries, Hardware etc.

-We are currently evaluating the following stack:
+We are beginning to implement using the following stack:
 * An Elm-based web user interface
-* A Lisp (not sure which dialect yet) webserver implementing a REST interface
-* MySQL database connected to via a sql library such as CLSQL
+* A Racket HTTP application server
+* MySQL database connection using the racket db package

-We want our backend to run as portably as possible to keep cloud hosting options simple to implement if we decide to do so, therefor we will develop for linux and/or use a containerization system such as docker.
+We want our backend to run as portably as possible to keep cloud hosting options simple to implement if we decide to do so, therefore we will develop for linux and/or use a containerization system such as docker.

 ### Link to the repo